aws-samples/getting-started-with-amazon-redshift-data-api/use-cases/rest-api-with-redshift-data-api/ReadMe.md

 ![CreateTable](./img/create-table.png)

 Repeat the above step for the 2nd and 3rd ExecuteStatement.
+Notice the only difference between the three ExecuteStatement methods are the SQL statements underneath each request body.
+You may alter it to be a variable to reduce redundancy if you'd like.

+Each SQL action will return a statement Id.
+You may use this Id to monitor the status and other details about the SQL query.
+One example is to retrieve the data that is returned by a SQL query.

 Once you’re on the 3rd ExecuteStatement, copy down the Id that’s given in the response.

 ![CopyId](./img/copy-id.png)

 To get retrieve the results from the SELECT query that we previously called in the 3rd the ExecuteStatement API call, paste the Id that was copied into the body of the GetStatementResult request body.

+**Note:** You may also use Postman variables to store the statement if depending on your use-case.

 ![GetResults](./img/get-results.png)